jess-sims/jess-sims.github.io/content/posts/markdown/index.md

 ## Code Blocks

-Code blocks can be extremely useful when writing instructions especially in relation to computing and software.
+Code blocks can be extremely useful when writing instructions, especially in relation to computing and software.
 Thankfully, there are multiple ways to use code blocks with Markdown as seen below.

 #### Code Block using Backticks

-The easiest way to use a code block is to use three backticks (`) at the beginning of the code and three backticks at the end of the code.
+The easiest way to announce a code block is to use three backticks (`) at the beginning of the code and three backticks at the end of the code:

 ```
 <!DOCTYPE html>